PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 ### 1. Introduction

 Today's independent study material focusses on the concept of symbolic/non-symbolic AI, and intelligent agents.
 You will approximately spend 4 hours on the material.
-We advise you to work on your first draft of the creative brief for the remainder of the day.
+During the DataLab 3 you will be asked to present the first part of the creative brief, therefore its is strictly advised to work on your first draft for the remainder of the day.
+Requirements for the presentation:
+- Analysis of an AI topic within the movie Minority Report;
+- The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting.
+You will be given ONLY 7 minutes to present your first draft.

 ***